 (Some board resolutions – such as those needed for compliance purposes or issues such as adding new signatories to corporate bank accounts – require certification by the Company Secretary.
 In this case, the Company Secretary should also certify, sign and date the resolution.)

 Facilitate Board Resolutions and Voting

-Digital options such as the Voting & Resolutions tool in Diligent Governance Cloud provides a secure method of recording board resolutions and managing the voting process in accordance with sound governance principles.
+Digital options such as the Voting & Resolutions tool in Diligent Governance Cloud provides a secure management software method of recording board resolutions and managing the voting process in accordance with sound governance principles.